KM Arau

-KM Arau is an offshore patrol vessel (OPV) operated by the Malaysian Coast Guard.
+KM Arau is an offshore patrol vessel operated by the Malaysian Coast Guard.
 She was the second ship transferred from the Japan Coast Guard together with KM Pekan and KM Marlin.
 KM Arau was formerly known as Oki (PL-01) in the Japan Coast Guard.

 Overview

 KM Arau has a length of 87 m and displaces 993 tons.
 The ship is crewed by a contingent of 54.
 KM Arau has a helicopter deck to operate one medium-sized helicopter.